Damian Lillard: 2014–15 season: First division title

 For the third straight season, Lillard started all 82 games for the Trail Blazers.
 He averaged career highs in points, rebounds, steals, and field goal percentage, but averaged a career-low 34 percent from three-point range.
 He shot well during the first two months of the season, before struggling with his shot from January onwards.
 Despite this, he set the record for most three-pointers in a player's first three seasons, led the team in Win Shares, and finished second in PER.
-On December 19, 2014, he scored a career-high 43 points in a 129–119 triple-overtime win over the San Antonio Spurs.
+On December 19, 2014, he scored a career-high 43 points in a 129–119 triple-overtime win over the defending champion San Antonio Spurs in a rematch of the previous season's Semifinals playoff series.
 Four days later, he had a 40-point effort against the Oklahoma City Thunder.

 On January 5, 2015, he had a 39-point effort against the Los Angeles Lakers.
 On February 8, 2015, Lillard was selected as a replacement for the injured Blake Griffin in the 2015 NBA All-Star Game.
 On March 4, 2015, Lillard recorded a career-high 18 rebounds in a 98–93 win over the Los Angeles Clippers.
 The Trail Blazers finished the regular season as the fourth seed in the Western Conference with a 51–31 record.
 They faced the Memphis Grizzlies in the first round of the playoffs, where they lost in five games.
 Lillard shot 16 percent from three-point range during the series, hitting just 5-of-31 including going 0-of-6 in Game 1.